AdebayoTosin/Tiktok_Followers_increase_Analysis/README.md

    * Removal of duplicated and NULL rows and columns
 * Creating of dashboard.

- Bellow isthe pictures of step take to clean the data downloaoded using Power Query
+ Bellow is the pictures of step taken to clean the data downloaoded from tiktok using Power Query !image(

 ### INSIGHTS